 Garbage Today, Dirt Tomorrow

-The United States Environmental Protection Agency reports that together, food scraps and yard trimmings constitute 23 percent of the U.S. municipal solid waste stream, with some estimates as high as 30 percent.
+The United States Environmental Protection Agency reports that together, food scraps and yard trimmings constitute 23% of the U.S. municipal solid waste stream, with some estimates as high as 30%.
 Now that’s a lot of garbage.
 Garbage, that is causing landfills to reach capacity creating the need for more landfills.
 Garbage, that costs the consumer more every day to have hauled away.
 Garbage that can be turned into a useful, economical product called compost.

-If the idea of composting appeals to you, but you think you would like more information on the how to’s and what not’s the internet has a world of information.
-Following are a few web sites that may be helpful:
+If the idea of composting appeals to you, but you think you would like more information on the how to’s and what not’s the Internet has a world of information, review these resources.